The MSc in Health Care Policy and Management has specialist options available in:

 To assess the practical uses of these frameworks in processes of change, identify the contexts where they might have most relevance and establish the implications of their deployment.

-Public and User Involvement in Health Care (This 5 day module is delivered as a three-day and a two-day block)
+Patient and User Involvement in Health Care (This 5 day module is delivered as a three-day and a two-day block)

 The relationship between providers and users of health and social care services is changing, and governments in many countries are encouraging greater involvement of users and the public in the planning and development of services.
 Underlying these changes is the belief that services will be more accessible, acceptable and responsive if the people who use them are involved in their design and development.
 At the same time, there has been a strong drive to encourage people to assume greater responsibility for their health and to practise self-care wherever possible and appropriate.
 In the UK, the Wanless Report (2002) argued that the financial sustainability of the NHS critically depends on the population being 'fully engaged' in their own health care.

 At the end of the module students will be able to:

 Understand the development of consumerism in health care and be able to critically appraise the application of the concept to the NHS.